1) HOW CAN I TELL IF A SAUSAGE IS MADE IN NATURAL CASINGS?

 Yes of course.
 Supermarkets carry small packages (tubs, jars, containers) in quantities of less than one hank.
 You can also buy them from authorized dealers who guarantee that the production is carried out by applying hygiene and safety on food processing.
 Many people make their own sausages, with a small meat grinder, meat, spices, natural casings and a recipe or their own creation.

 This could vary from a couple of days to years, depending on the product, preservation status (salted or in brine) and temperature.
 For home: casings should be preserved with salt and stored in the fridge where they should be good for 8 – 10 weeks at least.
 Under perfect conditions, salted casings can be kept for many months.
-As for temperature, cold storage of +10 degrees is fine.

 - Ovine (Sheep) - small intestine, sheep bungs.